-Many agencies and platforms are rightly trying to soothe brands concerns but how they’re going about it – adding additional rules that qualifies an influencer as ‘authentic’ is damaging and quite ignorant.
-Authenticity is not a single milestone to hit and then you’re in the clear.
+Regardless of whether you’re a brand or blogger, authenticity is not a single milestone to hit and then you’re in the clear.
 It’s a subjective word that fluctuates.
 Yes, consumers want brands they can relate to that they believe is genuine and by the nature of an influencer’s job, this applies to them too.
 So let the audience decide this!
-There’s been additional and more recent backlash in the UK, against above-board promotional activities.
+In the UK, there’s been additional and more recent backlash against above-board promotional activities.
 These include engagement groups that are akin to mini communities (I know I’ve spoken out against this but it’s a personal preference), shoutouts and even putting ad dollars behind posts on Instagram.
-As a comparison, many PR agencies send out mass internal emails as soon as their posts goes live to maximise engagement.
+As a comparison to the first strategy, many companies send out mass internal emails as soon as their posts goes live to maximise engagement.
 How could this possibly count as cheating?
 Then there’s the business of content creating, which sometimes require promotional budget.
 From experience, bigger brands are more than willing to pay for the production fee to facilitate this.
 Yet, there’s a lot of criticism within the industry as well as externally about how this is making other people’s engagement suffer.
 Businesses pay for advertising and you don’t see their competitors publicly whining that they didn’t get extra eyeballs.
 So I suppose the last point is to my peers, if you want your work to be taken seriously, be professional.